TaktikalPublic/docs/docs/api/include-the-signing-page.md

 ## Iframe events

-The iframe will send events upp to the parent.
+The iframe will send events up to the parent.
 The events are:

 ```tsx
 window.parent.postMessage(